jamesloper/blog/_posts/2021-08-20-fastest-way-to-calculate-distance-between-two-coordinates.md

 ---
 layout: post
-title: "Three ways to calculate distance between coordinates"
+title: "Fastest way to calculate distance between coordinates"
-categories: javascript, web
+categories: javascript, web, algorithm
 ---

 I'm always facing the problem of calculating the distance between two points over the surface of the Earth.
 This calculation involves some trigonometry a bit more complex than the planar one we all studied in high school, we are talking about spherical trigonometry, and the first thing that pops up is the haversine function.

 <!--more-->

-## The one you probably already know
+## The one you probably already know, Haversine

-This is a pretty solid way to calculate distances.
-Although it assumes the earth is a sphere, it is widely agreed that this is the way, it sacrifices very little, and reaches a good level of speed.
+Haversine is a pretty solid way to calculate distances.
+Although it assumes the earth is a sphere, it sacrifices very little and reaches a good level of speed.
 Despite it being the more performant among the top distance algorithms, the haversine still involves 7 computationally expensive trigonometric functions (4 Sin, 2 Cos, 1 Atan), Pows and two square roots and looks like this:

 ``` javascript
 const R = 6378.137;